interzone109/numbers/README.md

 2)Go to url http://localhost:8080/metric to see the metrics: 10 most popular numbers, average latency of the Numbers service, average success rate of the Numbers service.

-Technologies:spring boot, hibernate, PostgreSQL, gradle
+Technologies: spring boot, hibernate, PostgreSQL, gradle